Yuxin217/causalppi/README.md

 ![Overview of our method](figs/flowchart_ppi.png)

+### Installations

+The project is mainlt built upon the following Python 3.11.9 and econml.
+All neccessary libraries are stated in requirements.txt:
+`pip3 install -r requirements.txt`

 ### Folder structure

 Our python code are stored by different dataset in the folders, we take `rct_data` as an example:

 1. `synthetic_data_generation`: script for generating datasets
-2. `run_utils`: train models, create confidence intervals
+2. `run_utils`: train models, create conf didence intervals
 3. `experiments_u/main`: run specific experiments and store results
 4. `plot`: plot and summarize the results